pbl608/ECE-470/README.md

 **5. Running the code**

 To run the code, we will use an Anaconda Prompt.
 Open it, and use the 'cd' command to move to V-REP3\vrep_code.
 There, you will run the .py file with 'python assig1.py'.
 Then, the user can look at V-Rep Pro Edu and see the simulation.

+** FORWARD KINEMATICS **

+For this part of the project, we derived the forward kinematics of the robot.
+To do so, we took the dimensions of the robot (they are in the lab manual).
+Knowing them, we derived the six joint axes.

+All of them are revolute joints.
+We assigned the base frame as the one of the base of the robot.
+This means that the x-axis and y-axis intersect at the center of the base of the robot, while the z-axis, which is the vertical one, intersects with the XY plane 0.043m over the ground (this is, the origin of the frame is not on the ground).
+This was important because we had to notice that the dimensions are not the same as in the document (because the reference is the ground).

+Knowing the direction of the screw and a point of them, we were able to derive the six elements of them.

+Then, we wrote a function that takes a 6x1 vector as an input and gives a 4x4 skew-symmetric matrix as an output (this is, with the first three elements of the screw we derive a skew-symmetric matrix, which is inserted in rows 1:3, columns 1:3, and we put the last three elements in the first three elements of the last column.
+The last row is a row of zeros.
+With that function, we converted the six screws into matrices.

+After that, we used the function scipy.linalg.expm to derive the exponential matrix of the skew-symmetric matrices (each one multiplied by its joint angle).
+Using the @ operator, we multiplied all six exponential matrices between them, by order, and then, by M, which is the initial pose and was also derived knowing the dimensions of the robot.
+Doing so, we got T, the final pose.

+Now, we need the position and orientation.
+The position is easy to get: it is given by the first three elements of the last column of T. However, to get the angles, we had to derive the Euler angles (with the sequence 'xyz').